TheMaster1127/SciTE4HTH/README.md

 # SciTE4HTH

-SciTE4HTH is a modified version of SciTE4AutoHotkey designed to work with HTH using .hth files.
+SciTE4HTH is a modified version of SciTE4AutoHotkey designed to work with HTH using .hth files or HTpy using .htpy files.
 It features syntax highlighting and keyword completion.

 ## Usage

 To use SciTE4HTH, simply open .hth files with the application.
-Syntax highlighting and keyword completion will be available for your HTH scripts.
+Syntax highlighting and keyword completion will be available for your HTH and HTpy scripts.

 This editor is mainly for HTH https://github.com/TheMaster1127/HTH